abigailrb03/cs294-project/src/project/README.md

     ]
 }
 ```

+*Hint:* Think about how you might be able to use the `DatabaseAccessObject` you defined in Task 1.

 > [!TIP]
 > Python has a built-in `round` function that will round a float to the nearest integer: